tzieleniewski/economy-of-elemental-motions-in-software-development/README.md

-# The economy of elemental motions in software development
+# The economy of elemental motions in software development - WIP